mesg-foundation/docs/guide/README.md

 - Manage the security and isolation of services
 - Route the various tasks and events to listen to the appropriate service

-Applications are only responsible for communicating with the MESG Engine, and use only one API to access any service.
+Applications are only responsible for communicating with the MESG Engine and use only one API to access any service.

 ### Architecture of applications with MESG